cotodevel/toolchaingenericds-multimediaplayer/README.md

 TGDS Multimedia Player, supported formats are:
 -	IMA-ADPCM (Intel)/WAV/MP3/ (Up to 192K)AAC - M4A - M4B/Ogg/FLAC/NSF/SPC/GBS/+ others working.
 Streaming mp3, ogg and acc is stripped since it´s 2019 and the DS does not support HTTPS (TLS1.2+)
--	.TVS video + audio file support: See https://bitbucket.org/Coto88/toolchaingenericds-multimediaplayer/src/master/ToolchainGenericDS-videoplayer/ for compatible multimedia files conversion
+-	.TVS video + audio file support. *.TVS Converter (windows/linux/web) is available at: https://github.com/cotodevel/newlib-nds/blob/TGDS1.65/installer/shared/6.2_2016q4/bin/TVS-SCRIPT-EXPORT-README.MD

 NTR Mode Usage:
     - copy all files from /release/arm7dldi-ntr folder to SD:/ root .
 If it prompts for overwrite: Yes to All.